Lasting legacy: Earnhardt’s death saved lives, forced change | WTOP

 DAYTONA BEACH, Fla.
 (AP) — Ryan Newman was lying in bed one morning, his two daughters still tucked in down the hall, when a YouTube video of his death-defying crash popped up as a recommended watch.

-He hit play, absorbing every angle of the terrifying tumble that nearly killed him on the final lap of last year’s Daytona 500.
-He started to cry.
+He hit play, absorbing every angle of the terrifying wreck that nearly killed him on the final lap of last year’s Daytona 500, and started to cry.

-His tears had little to do with his wreck, which started when he hit the wall, bounced back into traffic and was drilled by another driver.
-His car flipped, landed on its roof and skidded to a halt in a harrowing, heart-stopping show of sparks and flames.
+His emotional response had little to do with his wreck, which ended with his car flipping and skidding to a halt on its roof in a harrowing show of sparks and flames.

 “Those are tears of respect and appreciation, not tears of sadness, because I was here and I was able to watch it and know that just down the hallway my kids were going to wake up,” Newman said.

-NASCAR fans and fellow competitors feared the worst for Newman, but the 2008 Daytona 500 winner walked out of the hospital 48 hours later holding hands with his girls.
-He will take his seat Sunday in the No. 6 Ford for the Daytona 500.
+Everyone watching feared the worst for Newman, but the 2008 Daytona 500 winner walked out of the hospital 48 hours later with his girls.
+He will drive the No. 6 Ford in “The Great American Race” on Sunday.

-The dramatic upgrades have saved multiple lives — NASCAR has not suffered a racing death in its three national series since — and are the hallmark of Earnhardt’s legacy.
+The dramatic upgrades since have saved multiple lives — NASCAR hasn’t suffered a racing death in its three national series since — and are the hallmark of Earnhardt’s legacy.

-A look at how Earnhardt’s death reverberated through NASCAR, making life-changing impacts on safety, Dale Earnhardt Jr., Kevin Harvick, Richard Childress Racing and, of course, Newman.

 SAFETY IMPROVEMENTS

-“The Intimidator” was considered one of the toughest to ever climb into a stock car.
-Earnhardt never backed down and often was the lone voice speaking to NASCAR for all drivers, friends and rivals alike.

-Talks of modernizing the car had been tiptoed around, and many drivers frowned on the confines of head-and-neck restraints.
-NASCAR marketed — perhaps even glorified — big wrecks and hard races, and that door-banging image overshadowed any pressing needs for safety improvements.
+Talks of modernizing the car had been tiptoed around, and many drivers frowned on the confining head-and-neck restraints.
+Earnhardt’s death changed everything.

-“Dale still had a bit of an image in terms of, ‘It’s not something we talk about,’ right?” longtime NASCAR executive Steve O’Donnell said.
-“Certainly you want the cars to be safe, but you want to talk about racing.”

-O’Donnell, who joined the series in 1996, insists the sanctioning body wasn’t “blind to safety,” but says Earnhardt’s death prompted hard conversations about NASCAR’s reality.

 — SAFER Barriers: The Steel And Foam Energy Reduction Barrier was designed to absorb and reduce kinetic energy during high-speed crashes.
-“Soft walls” have been gradually added to nearly every NASCAR track, first in high-impact areas and later, after Kyle Busch broke both legs in a 2015 crash at Daytona, in place of nearly every spot of exposed wall.
+“Soft walls” have been gradually added to nearly every NASCAR track.

 — Redesigned cars: NASCAR has developed three new cars since 2001, each one adapting to the latest technology.
-The latest “Next Gen” car was supposed to debut this year but was postponed to 2022 because of delays caused by the pandemic.
+The newest “Next Gen” car was postponed to 2022 because of developmental delays caused by the pandemic.

-“The culture is what Dale Earnhardt changed,” O’Donnell said.
-“It’s our ability to each and every day talk about technology, talk about safety and continue to have people in the industry approach us about those ideas versus just how to make the car go faster.”

 DALE EARNHARDT JR.

 Earnhardt Jr. was still wearing his fire suit when he sprinted into the hospital searching for his father that fateful afternoon on Feb.
 18, 2001.
-A shy, third-generation driver trying to hold his own against his father, Earnhardt Jr. was in his second season driving for Dale Earnhardt Inc. and still adjusting to his newfound fame.
+A shy, third-generation driver trying to hold his own against his father, Earnhardt Jr. was in just his second season driving for Dale Earnhardt Inc.

 At 26, he inherited his father’s rabid fanbase and expectations to be as good as the old man.
 Junior was hounded by comparisons — in demeanor and skill — and persevered through early insecurities to develop into a winner himself.

 He drove six more seasons for DEI and won the first of his two Daytona 500s.
 But Earnhardt Jr. feuded with his father’s widow and moved to Hendrick Motorsports in 2008.
-DEI continued via mergers with other teams and contractually obliged sponsors, but the three-car juggernaut the late Earnhardt started is no longer in business.
+DEI eventually folded.

-Junior never equaled his father’s on-track success but eventually blossomed into a NASCAR leader.
-The lingering effects of concussions led to early retirement in 2017, and Earnhardt Jr. is now the married father of two daughters.
-A 15-time winner of the fan-decided Most Popular Driver award, Earnhardt Jr. is a 2021 inductee into the NASCAR Hall of Fame and a media personality as an NBC Sports analyst and star of both a podcast and a television series.
+Junior never equaled his father’s on-track success but blossomed into a NASCAR leader before concussions forced him to retire in 2017.
+He’s currently an NBC Sports analyst and made peace with his father’s death long ago.

 “I didn’t want to feel any negative feelings when I came here because I love Daytona, love this track and I love the history,” he said in 2018.
 “I want to be rooted in this sport and that means I want to be at Daytona when they race here.
 That was the choice I made a long time ago and feel very comfortable here.”